Bad Breath in Dogs, The Simple Solution

 There are other causes of bad dog breath too.
 If there is a disturbance in the gut and food is not digested properly then you will get bad breath.
 Issues in this respect include a lot of debris or undigested material in the gut such as a lot of plastic etc interfere with the digestive process.
-Some dogs can get injured in the spine and this in turn can effect the energy and output in the stomach.
+Some dogs can get injured in the spine and this, in turn, can affect the energy and output in the stomach.
 Others may be genetically predisposed to a lack of stomach acid production, which can cause persistent bad breath.
-Finally stomach function can be seriously altered by the use of NSAID’s (non-steroidal anti-inflammatory drugs) which in some cases can lead to stomach ulceration.
+Finally, stomach function can be seriously altered by the use of NSAID’s (non-steroidal anti-inflammatory drugs) which in some cases can lead to stomach ulceration.
 But mainly it’s poor dental hygiene.

 Solution to Bad Breath in Dogs

-In short you need to cut out dry food.
-The ingredients used in it’s manufacturing, most notably all the carbs (sugar) fuel plaque growth in dogs.
+In short, you need to cut out dry food.
 Their shape offers no abrasion on the teeth.
-The final nail in the coffin is that you are probably not giving your dog raw meaty bones.
+And you need to be giving you dog raw meaty bones.

 Peppermint is often used to freshen their breath but sadly dogs are not absolutely mad on the taste of it so it may need to be snuck in with something else (dropped meaty treat).
 The fresher it is the better.
 Studies show that peppermint is more effective in controlling bad breath than oral mouthwashes!